The baby expo and doula marketing: Tips for your doula booth and baby fairs

 1. Consider your client niche.

-- What level of attendance do event organizers predict for this fair?
+- What level of attendance do event organizers predict for this expo?

-- Does the target geographic region for the fair match your client base?
+- Does the target geographic region for the expo match your client base?
 For example, are they promoting the event in the big city while you are based in the suburbs?

 - What percentage of attendees are likely to be pregnant vs. postpartum?
 Of those who are pregnant, consider how far along they are likely to be.
-Does this match the timing for clients to enroll for your services?
+Does this align with the timing for clients to enroll in your services?

-Ideally, a fair will offer you publicity not only on the day of the event, but in the weeks leading up to the event.
+Ideally, a fair will offer you publicity not only on the day of the event, but in the weeks leading up to the expo.

 - Will they be running a strong social media campaign that will highlight participating companies?

-- Do participating companies get a featured post on the event website with a link to your services?
+- Do participating companies get a featured post on the expo website with a link to your services?

-- Are there options to increase your presence at the event, such as offering a workshop or raffle prize?
+- Are there options to increase your presence at the expo or fair, such as offering a workshop or raffle prize?

 Before making the decision to purchase a booth at an upcoming birth or baby fair, take a close look at other companies that have already made the commitment.